axelelettronica/sme-rn2483-library/README.md

-It was principally designed to work with the SmartEverything Lion board, but could be easily adapt and use on every Arduino and Arduino Certified boards.
+It was principally designed to work with the SmartEverything Lion board, but could be easily adapted and used on every Arduino and Arduino Certified boards.

 Written by Seve <seve@axelelettronica.it>.